 1) In seminars, your teacher probably does not want to be talking to themselves for an hour.
 If they're any kind of teacher, they are interested in your thoughts, no matter how stupid those thoughts might seem to you.
 So share them.

 2) If you can manage to both talk and listen, that's truly amazing.
 Hardly anyone does both of those things well.
-Try not to be That Guy who never lets anyone else get a word in.
+Try not to be The One who never lets anyone else get a word in.

 3) Relax and enjoy.
 Be interested in everyone and everything.